Lasik in Singapore

 Image credit: @drcordeliachan

 For the squeamish, there’s little to worry about.
 There’s no eyeball dissection involved, and it’s a very superficial surgery that only slices off a very thin layer of your cornea.
-The entire treatment is painless and lasts just around five to ten minutes per eye, with no knives or needles involved.
+The entire treatment is painless and lasts just around 5-10 minutes per eye, with no knives or needles involved.
 Even anesthesia is in the form of eye drops, so you don’t have to get freaked out over the thought of enduring an injection through your eyeballs.

 Image credit: @jerrytaneyesurgery

-Generally, all Lasik candidates should have had stable eyesight in the past two years – so your degree shouldn’t have had any recent abnormal fluctuations.
+Generally, all Lasik candidates should have had stable eyesight in the past 2 years – so your degree shouldn’t have had any recent abnormal fluctuations.
 This is why those below 18 are usually not allowed to undergo Lasik.
 It is also recommended to go for Lasik before the age of 55, as our eyes tend to go through more changes after that age.

 Right before the treatment you’ll be given numbing eye drops, and a speculum will be put around your eyes to keep your eyelids open for the surgery.
 This will make it impossible to blink, but you shouldn’t feel the urge to do so as the trained professionals will make sure your eyes are lubricated enough.